valtimo-platform/valtimo-documentation/release-notes/major9/09.23.0/valtimo-frontend-libraries.md

 * **Added warning message to user management page**

-  On the user management page an admin can now see a warning message that notifies them about the fact that user management is handled separately in Keycloak in case Keycloak is used for IAM.
-The message can be customized by using the translation key `User management not supported`.
+  In case Keycloak is used for IAM, the user management page now shows a warning message stating that user management is only supported within Keycloak.

+  The message can be customized by using the translation key `userManagement.notSupported`.

 ## Bugfixes